Spanish Language & Liberal Arts in English and Spanish

-- Students interested in the community service course may need an FBI background check.
+- Students interested in the Service Learning course must apply for an FBI background check.
 It can take about 14 weeks for an FBI background check to be processed, so we recommend that you use an official Channeler at an extra cost as to cut down on wait times and help move the process along much quick.
 You can see the list of approved Channeler's on the FBI website.
 The background check will need to be brought to Spain.

 - Additional courses with locals may also be available.
 Please contact ISA for eligibility requirements and information on courses in the following departments: Art History, Business, Cultural Studies, Development, Geography, History, International Relations, Law, Philosophy, Literature, Marketing, Political Science, etc.